bmesbuildteamucla/bmesbuildteamucla.github.io/workshops/workshop-2--coding-and-arduino/README.md

 ## Activities:

 #### Activity 1 - LED Time
 * Turn the LED on after 5 seconds using a conditional statement.
-(Note: Don’t use delay().
-Make a variable: int time)
+(Note: Don’t use delay().)

 #### Activity 2 - LED Flashing
 * Have the yellow LED turned on, then every 5 seconds turn off the yellow LED and have the red LED flash 10 times.
+(Note: Use delay().)

 #### Activity 3 - LED Button
 * LED lights up when the button is pressed and turns off when the button is not pressed